elecarno/fpf_database/Reports/RCC Battle Report - 03.09.2200.md

 ### DAMAGE REPORT
 - `Warship "Enduring War"`: DAMAGED
 ### DESCRIPTION OF EVENTS
-RCC Enduring War was doing a patrol of Hale, attempting to investigate the silence of symbiote space when a large fleet of Scorpions, 4 in total, assaulted the RCC Enduring War.
+RCC Enduring War was doing a patrol of [[HaleE2]], attempting to investigate the silence of symbiote space when a large fleet of Scorpions, 4 in total, assaulted the RCC Enduring War.
 All 4 scorpions were destroyed.
 A new symbiote vessel soon arrived and forced the RCC Enduring War to retreat

 **Known Information**
 - Name: Symbiote Battle Cruiser